Skip navigation links

 Spalart DES Model

-When TURBULENCE SPALART is specified, the separate keyword DES may also be input to use the Spalart Detached Eddy Simulation (DES) turbulence model.
+When TURBULENCE SPALART is specified, the optional keyword DES may also be added to the line to use the Spalart detached eddy simulation (DES) turbulence model.
 It is intended to improve the results for unsteady and massively separated flows.
-The DES model reduces to the standard Spalart-Allmaras model near viscous walls, where the grid is refined and has a large aspect ratio, but acts like a Large Eddy Simulation (LES) model away from the boundary, where the grid is coarser and has an aspect ratio of order one.
+The DES model reduces to the standard Spalart-Allmaras model near viscous walls, where the grid is refined and has a large aspect ratio, but acts like a large eddy simulation (LES) model away from the boundary, where the grid is coarser and has an aspect ratio of order one.

 Shih's Modified DES Model

-The MDES keyword is similar to the DES keyword described above, and may be specified in conjunction with TURBULENCE SPALART to use Shih's modified version of the DES model.
+The MDES keyword option is similar to the DES keyword described above, and may be specified in conjunction with TURBULENCE SPALART to use Shih's modified version of the DES model.
+The main difference between the approaches is that this one uses a length scale based on the cubed root of the cell volume instead of the largest cell edge.
 As in the standard DES model, the input parameter cdes specifies the value of the coefficient Cdes, and the default value is 0.65.

-The LESB keyword may be used with the SST model (TURBULENCE SST) to specify use of a combined SST and LES turbulence model, using an ε limiter.
+The LESB keyword option may be used with the BSL or SST models (TURBULENCE SST) to specify use of a combined RANS/LES turbulence model, using an ε limiter.

 See Also: TEST 15